F5Networks/f5-telemetry-streaming/INTERNAL_README.md

 Definition: Accepts information from disparate systems and provides the tools to process that information.
 In the context of Telemetry Streaming this simply means providing a mechanism by which to integrate with existing analytics products.

+### Connection verification

+Both Consumers and System Poller has property `allowSelfSignedCert` which allows to establish connection which are secured by self-signed certificates.
+Global restriction is disallowing connections secured by self-signed certificates but by setting this property to `true` you allowing TS to connect to such hosts.

 ## Configuration examples

 ### Basic